Metropolitan Adelaide Transport Study: North–South Freeway

 The North–South Freeway was one of the most important parts of the plan, allowing travel north and south of Adelaide.
 The Report on the Metropolitan Area of Adelaide predicted that the city would eventually stretch more than 70 km, from Elizabeth in the north to Sellicks Beach in the south by the 1980s.

 Travel from Salisbury to Noarlunga was estimated to take approximately 30 minutes.
 The freeway consisted of two sections: the Noarlunga Freeway and the Salisbury Freeway.
 The Noarlunga freeway would serve the rapidly growing residential, industrial and recreational to the south connecting to major highways to Victor Harbor and Yankalilla.

 Starting at Old Noarlunga, it was to follow a path adjacent to Main South Road (this has since been completed and is known as the Southern Expressway), then continuing north on a path roughly parallel to South Road then land near the west parkland with off ramps to the CBD, until joining the North Adelaide Connector.
 An interchange north of the Anzac Highway would connect it to the proposed Glenelg Expressway that would have replaced the Glenelg tram line.

 The Salisbury Freeway was the six-lane continuation of the Noarlunga Freeway starting at the Hindmarsh Interchange then roughly followed the west of the Gawler railway line through Wingfield and north to Edinburgh.
 The Noarlunga Freeway was proposed to be eight lanes, cost $34 million in land acquisition, $58 million in construction and carry 93,000 cars on an average weekday by 1986.

-Main North Road comparably carries approximately 46,000 cars on an average weekday in 2007.
+Main North Road comparably carries approximately 50,000 - 70,000 cars on average in 2024.
 The Mitchell and Kwinana Freeways in Perth forming a north–south freeway present a comparable example to the proposed North-South Freeway in Adelaide.